 We help people all the time who haven’t filed in a long time--sometimes five or six years or even a decade!
-But in many cases like this the IRS has filed a substitute for return FOR the individual.
+But in many cases like this the IRS has filed a return FOR the individual.
 This surprise bill can easily lead to enforcement of collection actions such as levies and liens that the client never saw coming.
 One day a person can simply find that their bank has been completely emptied by the IRS and now their employer is telling them that the IRS has a levy in place and payday just won’t be the same.
 Understanding the rules is critical to getting out of this tough situation.
-As tax resolution specialists in Denver, Colorado, we are here to help navigate these extreme hardships.
+As tax resolution specialists in Colorado, we are here to provide IRS substitute for return help in Denver..

-When the IRS files a substitute for return on your behalf because you haven’t filed, they generally use a “worst case scenario” of how much you may owe.
+When an IRS substitute for return is filed on your behalf because you haven’t filed, they generally use a “worst case scenario” of how much you may owe.
 In other words, they will make you pay the most taxes that they think you could possibly owe.

 Once the IRS prepares this return, they have to send you a letter stating that they are proposing the tax return and give you a chance to reply.
 Unfortunately, the IRS’s only obligation is to send it to the last known address, and if you don’t receive the letter (or receive it and do not reply), then the balance that they are proposing becomes a legal debt as if you filed it yourself!
 If you have moved and don’t get the notice, then it becomes a ticking time bomb that you are not even aware of.
 At any time the IRS could levy your bank account, garnish your wages, or a myriad of other collection options of which you may be unaware of until it happens.
 It’s a bad day to find out that the IRS has taken all of your money and you have no idea why.